-If you're looking for professional references, a high school teacher or coach you've been in contact with can be a great resource.
-These educators and coaches can help you clarify your merits as an individual, even if they can't provide a full view of your career path.
-A business coach is similar to a mentor, but instead of encouraging an athlete to achieve better lap times, it pushes entrepreneurs to find their own answers.
-A business coach delves into the basics of the business itself, and can be generalists or specialists.
+Are you looking for professional references?
+A high school teacher or coach you've been in contact with can be a great source of information.
+These educators and coaches can provide insight into your merits as an individual, even if they can't give a full overview of your career path.
+A business coach is similar to a mentor, but instead of helping an athlete improve their lap times, they help entrepreneurs find their own answers.
+Business coaches can be generalists or specialists, and they focus on the basics of the business.

 Make sure to read reviews and ask for references from other businesses who have worked with the same coach.
 This will help you make an informed decision and ensure that you get the best results.